CapinolDev/Formin/Info/README_interpreter.md

 [Example](Examples/getOs.fmn)

 #### sys#//#
 writes the input into the terminal/powershell of the computer running it.
+Combine it with [`ins`](#ins) to pipe scripted stdin into whatever you launch.
 Example (unix): ``` sys#/'ps aux'/# ```

 #### cputime#//#